SA4DRAO/hearlearn/README.md

 ## Installation

-You can easily install the Flash Card App on your Android device by following these steps:
+You can easily install HearLearn on your Android device by following these steps:

 1. Visit the [GitHub Releases](https://github.com/SA4DRAO/hearlearn/releases) page.
 2. Download the latest APK file from the releases section.